vssrcj/hnefatafl-game/README.md

 * You may make one move per turn.
 You can move any of your pieces across any amount of empty cells straight line.

-* To capture an opposition piece, you must move your pieces on the opposite sides of an opponent's piece.
+* To capture an opposition piece, you must move your pieces to opposite sides of an opponent piece.
   *Note that if you move your piece in-between two opponent pieces, it won't be captured.*

 * The defender can move the king piece, but it cannot participate in captures.